Paul DeJong Player Props: Cardinals vs. White Sox

-Paul DeJong, with a slugging percentage of .344 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the Chicago White Sox, with Dylan Cease on the mound, July 7 at 8:10 PM ET.
+Paul DeJong, with a slugging percentage of .313 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the Chicago White Sox, with Touki Toussaint on the hill, July 8 at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Marlins.
+In his last game he had a hitless performance (0-for-4) against the White Sox.

 Paul DeJong Game Info & Props vs. the White Sox